 If after 3 months you are not making progress, it's time to stop and ask why.

-It's not about pointing fingers, it's about getting to the bottom of things to understand why you are not making the progress you hoped for.
+It's not about pointing fingers, it's about getting to the bottom of things to understand why you aren’t making the progress you hoped for.

-I’ve written my complete framework for building an effective SEO strategy in a 40+ page eBook complete with worksheets and extra resources and I want you to have it for free.
+I’ve written my 4-step framework for building an effective SEO strategy in an eBook and I want you to have it for free.

-Download my free SEO strategy guide and template and build a unique strategy that sets you apart from your competition on Google and gets you in front of your customers.
+Download the free SEO strategy guide and build a unique strategy that sets you apart from your competition on Google and gets you in front of your customers.